reframe-hpc/reframe/configure/README.md

 # Environment configuration

-The environments available for testing to the different systems are defined under the `environments` key of the top-level `site_configuration` dictionary.
+The environments available for testing the different systems are defined under the `environments` key of the top-level `site_configuration` dictionary.
 The `environments` of the `site_configuration` is a special dictionary that defines scopes for looking up an environment.
 The `*` denotes the global scope and all environments defined there can be used by any system.
 You can define a dictionary only for a specific system by placing it under an entry keyed with the name of that system, e.g., `daint`, or even for a specific partition, e.g., `daint:gpu`.